 Having a strong email security gateway like Office 365 in place can prevent phishing emails from reaching your employees’ inbox.
 Post-delivery protection such as Cloud Mailbox Defence is also crucial to your business.

 Malware is the second biggest threat facing small businesses.
-It encompasses a variety of threats such as trojans & viruses.
+It encompasses a variety of threats such as trojans and viruses.
 It’s a varied term for malicious code that hackers create to gain access to networks, steal data, or destroy data on computers.
 Malware usually comes from malicious website downloads, spam emails or from connecting to other infected machines or devices.

 These attacks particularly damaging for small businesses because they can cripple devices, which requires expensive repairs or replacements to fix.
 They can also give attackers a back door to access data which can put customers & employees at risk.

-Small businesses are more likely to employ people who use their own devices work, as it helps to save time & cost.
+Small businesses are more likely to employ people who use their own devices work, as it helps to save time and cost.
 This, however, increases their probability of suffering from a malware attack, as personal devices are much more likely to be at risk from malicious downloads.

 Ransomware is one of the most common cyber-attacks, hitting thousands of businesses every year.
 They’ve grown more common recently, as they are one of the most lucrative forms of attacks.
-Ransomware involves encrypting company data so that it cannot be used or accessed & then forcing to pay a ransom to unlock the data.
+Ransomware involves encrypting company data so that it cannot be used or accessed and then forcing to pay a ransom to unlock the data.
 This leaves businesses with a tough choice – to pay the ransom & potentially lose huge sums of money or cripple their services with a loss of data.

 To prevent these attacks, businesses need to have strong endpoint protection in place across all business devices.
 These will help to stop ransomware attacks from being able to effectively encrypt data.